 - Rose City Comic Con – September 10-12, 2021.

-- TBA Festival (Time Based Art) – 2021 TBD.
-September 10-30 – Time Based Art Festival is one of those kind of random Portland art exhibits.
-10 days of contemporary arts and performances
+- TBA Festival (Time Based Art) – September 16-October 3, 2021 – Time Based Art Festival is one of those kind of random Portland art exhibits.
+Usually 10 days of contemporary arts and performances

 - Corn Maze and Pumpkin Patches on Sauvie Island – opens late September.